NREL/resstock/measures/ResStockArguments/README.md

 **Site: Latitude**

 Latitude of the home address.
 Must be between -90 and 90.
 Use negative values for southern hemisphere.
-If not provided, the OS-HPXML default (see <a href='https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-site'>HPXML Site</a>) is used.
+If auto or not provided, the OS-HPXML default (see <a href='https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-site'>HPXML Site</a>) is used.

 - **Name:** ``site_latitude``
 - **Type:** ``String``